 Your endocannabinoid system is so critical to your wellbeing that researchers today believe your endocannabinoid system is essential to maintaining homeostasis, the internal equilibrium that all living organisms need to maintain to survive.

 To better understand the effects of CBD and THC on your body, it is often helpful to understand a bit more about the messengers and receptors of your endocannabinoid system.

 The two main cannabinoids created in your body are anandamide and 2-AG.
-They are referred to as endocannabinoids because endo means internal.
+They are referred to as endocannabinoids because the prefix "endo" is short for endogenous, which means that they originate from within an organism.
 There are also two corresponding endocannabinoid receptors.
 While both receptors are located throughout your body, they are highly concentrated in different locations.
 Consider the following:

 CB1 Receptors are highly concentrated in your spinal cord and your brain.
 Their location influences their function.
 For example, the CB1 receptors in your hypothalamus regulate your energy levels and metabolism, while the CB1 receptors in your amygdala influence your moods and emotions.
 CB1 receptors are also found throughout your body in your nerve endings.

 CB2 receptors are found in their highest concentration within your peripheral nervous system, the nerves that extend from your spinal column to the other areas of your body.
 The CB2 receptors of your peripheral nervous system regulate organ function, muscle movement, and the functions of your immune system.

 For centuries, our ancestors recognized that cannabis plants, hemp and marijuana, provided significant health benefits.
 While cannabis has been used as an herbal remedy throughout the ages, the knowledge passed down through the generations was based on empirical evidence.
 No one really understood why cannabis seemed to alleviate so many health problems.